aardappel/treesheets/README.md

 All Platforms:

-- TreeSheets requires wxWidgets 3.1 or better.
+- TreeSheets requires the latest wxWidgets from https://github.com/wxWidgets/wxWidgets.git
-  Preferrably the last public release, or bleeding edge from https://github.com/wxWidgets/wxWidgets.git if you're adventurous.

 Windows:

 - Make sure your `wxWidgets` folder sits parallel to the `src` folder, that way the TreeSheets project will pick it up without further modifications
-- (If from git): Copy `include\wx\msw\setup0.h` to `include\wx\msw\setup.h`
-- Inside `wxWidgets/build/msw`, open `wx_vc14.sln` with Visual Studio 2019.
+- Inside `wxWidgets/build/msw`, open `wx_vc17.sln` with Visual Studio 2022.
 - Select all projects (except the project `_custom_build`) in the solution explorer, and go to properties:
   - Set configuration to debug, and C/C++ -> Code Generation -> Runtime library
     to Multithreaded Debug
   - Set configuration to release, and C/C++ -> Code Generation -> Runtime library
     to Multithreaded
 - Build solution in both x64 Debug and Release
-  (if fails, may have to build again)
 - Close the wxWidgets solution
-- "treesheets" contains the Visual Studio 2019 files for treesheets, open the .sln.
+- "treesheets" contains the Visual Studio 2022 files for treesheets, open the .sln.
   If you've done the above correctly, TreeSheets will now compile and pick up the wxWidgets libraries.
 - To distribute, build an installer with `TS_installer.nsi` (requires nsis.sourceforge.net)